laravel/docs/responses.md

 		$view->with('count', User::count());
 	});

-Now each time the `profile` view is created, the `count` data will be bound to the view.
+Now each time the `profile` view is rendered, the `count` data will be bound to the view.

 You may also attach a view composer to multiple views at once: